lukasturcani/stk/docs/source/basic_examples.rst

 Making Keys for Molecules with Dative Bonds
 ===========================================

-Dative bonds are not defined for the InChI or InChiIKey functions of :mod:`rdkit`.
+Dative bonds are not defined for the InChI or InChiIKey functions.
 Therefore, when storing metal-containing molecules in a database, a different key is required.
 Because dative bonds are implemented in SMILES, the SMILES string makes a useful key for metal-containing molecules.
 You can use the